sanand0/tools-in-data-science-public/vscode.md

 - [Debugging](https://code.visualstudio.com/docs/introvideos/debugging): Get started with debugging in VS Code.
 (6 min)
 - [Version Control](https://code.visualstudio.com/docs/introvideos/versioncontrol): Learn how to use Git version control in VS Code.
 (3 min)
 - [Customize](https://code.visualstudio.com/docs/introvideos/customize): Learn how to customize your settings and keyboard shortcuts in VS Code.
 (6 min)

-## AI Editors: Copilot, Cursor

-Note: AI Editors like [Cursor](https://www.cursor.com/), [Cody](https://sourcegraph.com/cody), and [GitHub Copilot](https://github.com/features/copilot) use LLMs to help you write code faster.

-These are built on top of VS Code.
-These are now a standard tool in every developer's toolkit.
-Please use them.